 Massage Therapy is both an art and a science, grounded in anatomy and physiology, and applied with a therapeutic purpose.
 Massage Therapy by an RMT is never intended as a replacement for regular medical care.
 Always consult with your physician if you are unsure whether massage is right for you.
-For example, massage may not be appropriate for those with conditions such as bleeding disorders, recent burns/wounds/fractures, deep vein thrombosis, severe osteoporosis, severe thrombocytopenia, active bacterial/viral infections or unexplained pain.
+For example, massage may not be appropriate for those with conditions such as bleeding disorders, recent burns/wounds/fractures, deep vein thrombosis, severe osteoporosis, severe thrombocytopenia, active bacterial/viral infections or new/unusual pain.

-A typical session may include a combination of Swedish techniques, trigger point therapy, joint mobilization, deep tissue work, stretching and myofascial release, always within my scope of practice, and tailored to your specific concerns.
+A typical session can include a combination of Swedish techniques, trigger point therapy, joint mobilization, deep tissue work, stretching and myofascial release, always within my scope of practice, and tailored to your specific concerns.
 Where appropriate, I may also provide you with exercises (stretch or strengthen), hydrotherapy (the use of heat and cold), and other self-care strategies to complement your treatment.

 Any treatment will always be explained and agreed to in advance, and commence only after you have had an opportunity to explain your symptoms, medical history and goals for the session.
 The pressure used may range from light to deep, but I will check in regularly to make sure it is to your preference and tolerance.
-Your treatment time includes the time for assessment, hands-on treatment and homecare instructions.
+Your treatment time includes the time for assessment, hands-on treatment and home care instructions.

 Risks of Massage Therapy: